kumaranricky/rnn-stock-price-prediction/README.md

 Fit the model and load testing dataset.For x_test,combine the values of both datasets.

 ### STEP 6:
-Follow the same splitting.Make the prediction and plot graph with mse value
+Follow the same splitting.Make the prediction.

+### STEP 7:
+Plot graph and find the mse value.